LeoSan/CursosHabilidadesBlandas2022/04_English/Ingles Platzi/Advanced_B2-C1/ExamenFinalC1_InglesAvanzadoC1.md

 17.
 Which of these sentences is NOT correct?
 He sometimes goes grocery shopping after work.

 REPASAR CLASE

 18.
 Which of these sentences is NOT correct?
 They always have dinner together once per week.
+They always go to the movies once every two weeks.
 REPASAR CLASE